 Draw tool (

-P) - Left-click and drag to draw curves.
-Right-click and drag to draw straight lines OR to edit in interpolate mode.
+P) - Left-click and drag to draw freehand.
+Right-click and drag to draw straight lines.
 Modifier keys: (

 Shift) - Lock vertical position. (